MTBS ISP Cloud

 |---|---|---|

-| Platform Admin | MTBS staff only | Manage all tenants, all users, system settings |
+| Platform City Admin | MTBS city operations staff | Create & manage ISP tenants, users, billing in assigned city |

 Permission Reference